EmCat2000/manual/blocks/index.md

 <!-- This file should contain noting but markdown. -->
 {{< include _raw_blocks_table.qmd >}}
 : All Snap!
-Blocks {.blocks-table .table-striped .table-bordered .table-hover .table-responsive-sm .dataTable}
+Blocks {.blocks-table .table-striped .table-bordered .table-hover .table-responsive-sm .dataTable #sec-all-blocks}

 <!--
 Consider loaing the DataTables script and stylesheets from a CDN.